 Some programs might require that applicants have a minimum aptitude for math.
 Students also might have to pass math entrance exams that show they have an acceptable level of knowledge in the subject.

-The skills-based curriculum generally includes courses in math, blueprint reading, computer-aided design and hands-on woodworking.
+The skills-based curriculum generally includes courses in math, blueprint reading, computer-aided design, and hands-on woodworking.
+Additionally, students can gain an understanding of the properties and behaviors of wood, as well as design principles that take those qualities into consideration.
 Topics studied might include:

 - Machine woodworking

 In 2012, the U.S. Bureau of Labor Statistics (BLS) reported that woodworkers held about 202,700 jobs (www.bls.gov).
 Furniture makers were counted by the BLS in the category of other woodworkers.
 The agency reported that other woodworkers could expect to see employment growth of eight percent between 2012 and 2022.
 The mean annual wage for all other woodworkers was $30,150 as of May 2012, per the BLS.

 Continuing Education Information

 According to the BLS, a furniture maker's continuing education often takes place informally on the job.
 Individuals also might consider earning an associate's degree in woodworking or furniture making, which usually takes about two years to complete.
 The associate's degree curriculum might include all of the woodworking courses required by a certificate program, plus general education requirements.
 Individuals also might complete a program in mill working or cabinetmaking.

 Related to Furniture Maker: Diploma Program Overview